-Our Junior Stocks and Shares ISA - or JISA - is a tax-efficient way to invest in your child's future.
+Our Junior Stock and Shares Individual Savings Account (Junior ISA) is a tax-efficient way to invest in your child's future.

 What is a Junior Stocks and Shares ISA?

-JISAs can be opened only by the child's parent or guardian, but anyone can pay into it after that.
-The money in the JISA belongs to the child, who can access the account when they are 16 - but not the money.
+Junior ISAs can only be opened by the child's parent or guardian, but anyone can pay into it after that.
+It is the parent or guardian’s responsibility to manage the funds in the account on the child’s behalf.

 Parental Responsibility: This is an HMRC requirement.
 Please be aware that grandparents do not automatically have parental responsibility.

 Risk warning: The value of any investment can go down as well as up and your child might not get back what was originally invested.
 The tax treatment of a Junior ISA depends on individual circumstances and tax rules may change.
 If you’re unsure about the suitability of a Junior ISA or any investment please speak to a suitably qualified financial adviser.

 Why choose interactive investor?